Journals & Databases

 - The Person Centred Association (TCPA) is a professional association that promotes the person centred approach, developed by Dr. Carl Rogers.

-- The British Psychological Society oversee psychologists and the pratice of psychology in the UK.
+- The British Psychological Society oversee psychologists and the practice of psychology in the UK.